Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Bill

 - Justine, 46

-You can help to prevent cigarettes, a highly addictive and deadly product, to no longer be sold by almost every dairy, supermarket and service station in Aotearoa.
+You can help to prevent cigarettes, a highly addictive and deadly product, from being sold by almost every dairy, supermarket and service station in Aotearoa.
 Shops selling tobacco will not saturate our low-income neighbourhoods.
 Instead, only a few approved retailers will be able to sell tobacco.

 We have come to accept tobacco being sold everywhere as normal, and yet we have moved to phase out other dangerous products including lead paint and asbestos.
 New Zealanders should no longer let the tobacco industry target our youth, Māori, Pasifika and low-income communities.

 Fewer retail outlets selling tobacco will mean that children are much less likely to start smoking and people who have quit will stay Smokefree.
-And it will make it easier to manage the risk of robberies and insurance costs for small retailers.
+It will also make it easier to manage the risk of robberies and insurance costs for small retailers.

 We have strong border control, as demonstrated by biosecurity measures, so we can remain strong against black market tobacco.